cap-js/docs/guides/deployment/shared-db.md

 # MTA

-In order to deploy CAP services in the Clound Foundry environment as a Multitarget application a mta.yaml file is required.
+In order to deploy CAP services in the Cloud Foundry environment as a Multitarget application a mta.yaml file is required.
 It represents a deployment discriptor which defines all CAP services and resources required by the application to function properly.
 Initial mta.yaml file can be generated via the command:

 `cds add mta`